sensu/sensu-puppet/README.md

   etcd-name: 'backend3'
 ```

-The first step will not fully add the node to the cluster until the second step is performed.

 ### Sensu backend federation

-This module supports defining Etcd replicators which allows resources to be sent from one Sensu cluster to another cluster.
-It is necessary that Etcd be listening on an interface that can be accessed by other Sensu backends.
-First configure backend Etcd to listen on an interface besides localhost and also use SSL:
+This module supports Etcd replicators for replicating resources between Sensu clusters.
+Etcd must listen on an interface accessible to other Sensu backends.
+First configure backend Etcd to listen on a non-localhost interface with SSL:

 ```puppet
 class { 'sensu::backend':